-In terms of the ISOFIX base and working out what to do with the harness and everything, the car seat is super easy to install.
-This is mainly due to Silver Cross’ unique Car Safety Made Simple app, which is incredibly simple to use and a really brilliant invention.
+In terms of the ISOFIX base and working out what to do with the harness and everything, the car seat is super easy to install – an opinion shared by an MFM reader, customers of John Lewis and Silver Cross, and parents we surveyed, with 57% scoring it 8/10 or more for easy installation.
+This may be due to Silver Cross’ unique Car Safety Made Simple app, which is incredibly simple to use and a really brilliant invention.
 You simply download the app, either by finding it on the Apple App Store or Google Play, or by scanning the QR code on the car seat.

 Without this handy tool, I think installation would be tricky.
 The pictures on the side of the car seat are fairly easy to understand, but I think I would have been scratching my head at some bits.

 My only bugbear in terms of installation is with the top tether.
 In theory, I like this as a safety feature and think it’s a great addition to the car seat, but in practical terms, I found it quite fiddly to use.
 As much as I pulled the strap to tighten it once it was attached to the hook in my boot, I just couldn’t get the safety indicator on this fixing to turn green.
 My husband managed to do it, but it was still quite frustrating.
 An MFM reader also found it tricky the first few times.